14 Most Ridiculous Eastenders Storylines

 In 2015 Eastenders decided it wanted to bring back Gillian Tayforth as Kathy Beale.
 The problem?
 Kathy was dead.

 Kathy Beale was in the very first episode of Eastenders in 1985.
-Her death took place off-screen In 2006, after she last appeared in 2000, when everyone learnt she had died in a road accident with her husband Gavin.
-A rather poor way to kill off a long-standing character.
+In 2006 a few years after she appeared on our screens, we learnt she had died in a car accident.
+A poor way to kill off a long-standing character!
 Her 10-year-old son Ben was sent back to Walford to live with his dad, Phil Mitchell.

 In 2015 she came back from the dead.
 Turned out she had been in an abusive relationship with Gavin and he had forced her to pretend to be dead to escape debts.